</

 CCL is supporting this bill because it’s good for the climate, good for people, and consistent with the values we have always articulated to our volunteers.

-The aggressive rate of carbon fee increase in this bill guarantees that it will exceed the U.S. emissions target written into the Paris Agreement.
+The aggressive rate of carbon fee increase in this bill guarantees that we can meet the 2030 U.S. emissions target written into the Paris Agreement.
 In fact, it will put us well on the way to net zero by 2050.
-It would also result in a reduction of fossil fuel emissions that tracks closely the IPCC recommendations for emissions reduction through 2040 in their October 2018 Special Report (see below).
+It would also result in a reduction of fossil fuel emissions that tracks closely the IPCC recommendations for emissions reduction through 2050 in their Sixth Assessment Report Chapter 1 (pathway SSP1-1.9; see below).

 The carbon dividend in this policy ensures that about two-thirds of families in the U.S. end up ahead, particularly lower-income families.
 This guarantees long-term support for the policy.
 The carbon border fee adjustment provides a real incentive for other countries to match the price in this bill, as a global response is needed to a global problem.

-In short, CCL is supporting this bill because it is very nearly the carbon fee and dividend proposal we have advocated since 2010, and we believe it will bring us much closer to the livable world for which we strive.
+In short, CCL is supporting this bill because it closely follows the carbon fee and dividend proposal we have advocated since 2010, and we believe it will bring us much closer to the livable world for which we strive.
 We are thrilled to see it in Congress and will work to help it pass.

 Does this policy affect the ability to litigate based on greenhouse gas emissions?